 This course aims to provide a comprehensive understanding of population growth, distribution, composition, major demographic processes and their relationship with economic development.
 Special attention is given to the demographic trends and policies in both the Chinese Mainland and Hong Kong SAR.
-Basic concepts of economics and knowledge of development in the region are required for the exams.
-Students are assessed according to their performance in the final exam, assignments, random quizs and class discussion.
+Students are required to have basic knowledge of development in the region and skills calculate.
+They will be assessed according to their performance in the final exam, assignments, random quizs and class discussion.